$\pi$-PIC: a framework for modular particle-in-cell developments and simulations

-With the flexibility granted by this framework, the only fundamental limitation imposed on the developer is that particles are stored in the \texttt{CellInterface} on a cell-by-cell basis.
+With the flexibility granted by this framework, the only fundamental limitation imposed on the developer is that particles are stored on a cell-by-cell basis in a structure defined by the \texttt{CellInterface}.
 This ensures that extensions can access particles efficiently.
 Fields, in contrast, are accessed by extension through the \texttt{field\_solver}, allowing developers to define and update them according to their needs.
 This enables support for staggered grids and non-Cartesian geometries.
-In \cref{sec:solvers} we will further describe the implementation of solvers by the example of an electrostatic solver, as well as testing the accuracy of solvers in simulating Laser Wakefield acceleration.